Bankruptcy in the UK: What You Need to Know Before Taking the Last Resort

-If you’re on this page, you may have reached a point where you cannot take the stress anymore and want it to all disappear.
-Perhaps you’re here because you assume that your struggles with your debt mean you will be made bankrupt.
+If you’re on this page, you may have reached a point where you cannot take the stress anymore and want it all to disappear.
+Perhaps you’re here because you assume that your struggles with debt mean you will be made bankrupt.
+Don’t worry; we’re here to calm you down.
+Bankruptcy isn’t necessary 90% of the time.
+If your debt is unsecured, we recommend you go directly to our unsecured debt section to find a much less drastic way to tackle your debt.

-Bankruptcy and Statute Barred Debt
+Bankruptcy and Statute-Barred Debt

 Bankruptcy is the very last resort